HerrMotz/bachelor-thesis/publication/main.typ

 ] <def:qualifiers>

 #figure(
-  caption: [A visualisation of a qualified statement with two qualifiers using the terms introduced in @def:qualifiers.
+  caption: [A visualisation of a qualified statement with two qualifiers (the triples with the edges $q_1, q_2$) using the terms introduced in @def:qualifiers.
 The `wdt:` description is used in analogy to the Wikibase RDF data model figure.
 It is to be interpreted as an IRI with the instance-specific prefix `wdt` and a valid arbitrary local name.], image("Qualifier_abstract.svg")
 )
 #todo[Make sure, that this figure is on the same page as the definition above.]